jeanpratt/sliding-puzzle-quiz/README.md

 - *2/21/2017, 15:30* - Creating a puzzle that scales proportionally may require JavaScript
 - *2/21/2017, 17:30* - Found and implemented method to scale game using SCSS/CSS
 - *2/21/2017, 20:10* - Centered text within each tile using SCSS/CSS and JavaScript

+---

+## Third Goal: Making it work

+Once I've created the format for the board, I can then focus on implementing the game's functionality.
+Although I have a general sense of how the puzzle would work, I've also taken the time to research practices many employ in coding sliding puzzles.
+Some of the common themes I can therefore build off of when creating my own.

+**Task 3:** How do I code it?

+1. Add the empty tile through JavaScript
+2. Create an array containing positional information for each tile
+3. Attach positional information to appropriate tile
+4. Create function to update positional information
+5. Create function to find and check where the empty tile is
+6. Create function to swap the empty tile with the clicked tile

+### Edits

+When creating the gaming logic for the puzzle, it is likely that the planned course of implementation will evolve in the process.
+Edits, and when they were implemented, will be recorded here.

+*No edits at this time.*